Lifestyle

 • Set off fireworks on or into any highway, public park or private property, unless permission has been given.

-For fireworks regulations in surrounding municipalities, click on the links below:
+For fireworks regulations in municipalities around Barrie, click on the links below:

 Adjala-Tosorontio | Bradford West Gwillimbury | Clearview | Collingwood | Essa | Innisfil | New Tecumseth | Oro Medonte | Penetanguishene | Ramara | Severn | Tay | Tiny | Wasaga Beach